Hotel room interior design: Tips & inspiration from Valpas member hotels

 We’ll also touch on a couple of modern technology tools that can enhance the guest experience and at the same time be part of the design.

-As a hotel manager, the product you are selling is your hotel room.
-But you are not essentially selling it off.
+The product that hotels are selling is a hotel room but not essentially selling it off.
 Rather, guests are paying for the experience of staying, meaning the hotel room interior is in many cases the actual product.
-Let’s have a look on how to best enhance it.
+Let’s have a look at how to best enhance it.

 The bed is the central part of the room.
 Travellers pay for a hotel room mostly because they need a bed to rest at night.
 Since the bed is the star of the show when it comes to hotel rooms, it also needs a lot of love from designers.